TwilioDevEd/airtng-node/README.md

    ![Configure Voice](http://howtodocs.s3.amazonaws.com/twilio-number-config-all-med.gif)

-   To start using `ngrok` in our project you'll have execute to the following line in the _terminal_.
+   To start using `ngrok` in our project you'll have to execute to the following line in the _terminal_.

    ```
    $ ngrok http 3000